-Six Japanese subs had been sent in May to reconnoitre the Aleutians and Alaska which they had believed to be heavily defended.
+Six Japanese subs had been sent in May on reconnaissance missions to the Aleutians and Alaska which they had believed to be heavily defended.
 Two of the subs then went south to station off Washington State to harass any ships that might be headed to reinforce Kiska and Attu.
-On june 7, sub I-26 sank the SS Coast Trader
+On june 7, sub I-26 sank the SS Coast Trader, a small freighter.

-And on June 19-20, I-25 heavily damaged the new Canadian freighter SS Fort Camosun with a torpedo and deck gun shelling.
+Later, on June 19-20, the I-25 heavily damaged the new Canadian freighter SS Fort Camosun with a torpedo and deck gun shelling.
 The ship survived, partly because a cargo of plywood helped keep it afloat.
 All crew were also rescued.

 Meanwhile in the early night of June 20 between 9:30 and 10:00 p.m., the I-26 surfaced about 3 km off the coast of the Estevan Point lighthouse on Vancouver Island

-Then using its 5.5 in deck gun, fired between 25 and 30 shells at the structure.
-The lighthouse keeper quickly shut off the light and radioed he was under attack.
+Then using its 5.5 in deck gun, the crew fired between 25 and 30 shells at the structure.
+The lighthouse keeper quickly shut off the light and radioed to authorities that he was under attack.